Hendejac/CpHMD-Analysis/index.md

 #### Included Classes
 1.) class lambda_data

-*This class allows you to load lambda files and calculate the unprotated fractions and compute the running unprotated fractions over the simulation time.*
+*This class allows you to load lambda files and calculate the unprotonated fractions and compute the running unprotonated fractions over the simulation time.*

 2.) class plotting_lambda_data

-*This class allows for plotting of the running unprotonated fractions over time and titration curves of titratable residues.*
+*This class allows for the plotting of the running unprotonated fractions over time and titration curves of titratable residues.*

 3.) class log_analysis_charmm

-*This class allows for the loading, processing, and plotting of CHARMM (version >C40) formatted log files, resulting in replica exchange statistics and plotting the replica walk through pH space.*
+*This class allows for the loading, processing, and plotting of CHARMM (version >C40) formatted log files, resulting in replica-exchange statistics and plotting the replica walk through pH space.*

 4.) class log_analysis_amber